hwangsab/EE-399-HW2/README.md

 dimensionality of the dataset while retaining most of the information.

 Singular value decomposition (SVD) is another key concept for this assignment.
-SVD decomposes a matrix into three components: U, Σ, and V*, where U and V* are orthogonal matrices and Σ is a diagonal matrix with the singular values of the original matrix on its diagonal.
+SVD decomposes a matrix into three components: $U$, $Σ$, and $V*$, where $U$ and $V*$ are orthogonal matrices and $Σ$ is a diagonal matrix with the singular values of the original matrix on its diagonal.
 SVD is useful for finding the principal components of a dataset and for compressing the data by retaining only a subset of the singular values.

 ## Algorithm Implementation and Development:
 This homework assignment works around a dataset imported through the following lines of code: